HITECHCRIME/HC_SG51_Colorized_World/README.md

 painting grey
 on a masterpiece
 seeking all the waste
-among order
+among order, 100 deep
 throttle fully bent
 round my knees

 make it clear